Hisham's Palace: Architecture

 The palace, bath complex, and external mosque are enclosed by a retaining wall.
-The southern gate was known from Baramki's excavations, but the recent discovery of a northern gate in alignment indicates that the development of Hisham's Palace was conceived of as a complete unit to be constructed at once.
+The southern gate was known from Baramki's excavations, but the 21st-century discovery of a northern gate in alignment indicates that the development of Hisham's Palace was conceived of as a complete unit to be constructed at once.

 Palace

 The largest building at the site is the palace, a roughly square building with round towers at the corners.
 It originally had two stories.
 Entrance was through a gate on the center of the east side.
-The inner rooms were aligned around a central paved portico (riwaq), which featured an underground cellar or sirdab (basement; elsewhere also underground corridor or tunnel), for refuge from the heat.
+The inner rooms were aligned around a central paved portico (riwaq), which featured an underground cellar (sirdab); for refuge from the heat.
 The room to the south of the portico was a mosque with a mihrab built into the outer wall.

 Outer pavilion and mosque

 In the courtyard east of the palace-and-baths complex was a pavilion containing a monumental fountain.
 A second, larger mosque was located inside the complex, north of the palace gateway.